hariz990/Algorithm-Analysis-A2/README.md

 # Algorithm-Analysis-A2
-Assignment 2 of Algorithm and Analysis subject
+Algorithm and Analysis Assignment 2

 To run the project please follow instructions that were given in README file attached in the project folder.